jienli/ATM/README.md

 ```
 Description of what each constant represents:
 Test:
-Repo:
+Repo: number of test set (stock data of consecutive days).
-INFO:
+INFO: number of data in each set.
-STARTDATE: number of days after the year of 2005, as the starting date of our test.
+STARTDATE: number of days after the year of 2005, January 1, as the starting date of our test.
 TRAIN_ITERATION: number of training iterations.
 NUM_OF_STARTING_POINTS: mumber of starting points.
-STRUCTURE:
+STRUCTURE: neural network structure, number of nodes in each layer(first layer need to match info), last layer need to be 1, only 3 layers for now
 TICKER: the stock symbol.
 BIAS:
 DRUNKNESS_INDEX: speed of training.